zueai/create-mcp/README.md

 bun create mcp
 ```

-You can also pass a name to the server by running `bun create mcp <server-name>`.
+You can also pass a name to the server: `bun create mcp <server-name>`.

 ## The tool will

 - Clone the template repository
 - Install dependencies
 - Initialize a Git repository
+- Set up the MCP server
-- Deploy it to Cloudflare Workers
+- Deploy a Cloudflare Workers with the same name as the server
-- Configure the MCP server with Claude Desktop
+- Add it to Claude Desktop
 - Copy the MCP server command to your clipboard so you can paste it into Cursor

 ## Development

-To start hacking on your MCP server just run:
+To start hacking on your MCP server:

 ```bash
 cd <server-name>
 bun dev
 ```

-## Writing MCP Tools
+## How to write MCP tools

-Start by editing the `src/index.ts` file.
+Edit the `src/index.ts` file to add new tools.
 Each method in the `MyWorker` class becomes an MCP tool that can be used by your Cursor Agent.

-### Function to Tool Conversion

 For example, in the `sayHello` function that you'll find in the `src/index.ts` file: